-From inception, Omanhene has been recognized for our path-breaking business model -- a model that seeks to transform Ghana's economy, (like many in Africa historically reliant on extractive industries such as oil/gas, gold, minerals) into an economy with a sustainable, value-added manufacturing base.
+From inception, Omanhene has been recognized for our path-breaking business model -- a model that seeks to transform Ghana's economy, (like many in Africa historically reliant on extractive industries such as oil/gas, gold and other minerals) into an economy with a sustainable, value-added manufacturing base.
 In our case, we focused on Ghana's world-class cocoa crop, considered the "the finest cocoa in the world" by The Financial Times.

-Though our Company was founded over a decade before the enactment of the Global Compact, our raison d'etre is in extremely close alignment with the Global Compact's 10 Principles.
-In short, our Company was founded with the express intention to do well by doing good.
+Though our Company was founded over a decade before the enactment of the Global Compact, our raison d'etre is in extremely close alignment with the Global Compact's

+10 Principles.
+Long before the term "social enterprise" found its way into the vocabulary, our Company was founded with the express intention to do well by doing good.
 The 10 Principles coincide with the moral compass that guides our company's strategy and tactics.
 Indeed, Omanhene was featured in the opening video presentation at the Global Compact Leaders Summit at UN Headquarters in New York in 2004.

-In 2010, founder Steve Wallace was invited to Brown University to present a guest lecture on Social Entrepreneurism using Omanhene as a case study for a for-profit social enterprise.
-He has been invited back again on November 17, 2011.
+Since then, founder Steve Wallace has been invited to Brown University to present a guest lecture on Social Entrepreneurism using Omanhene as a case study for a forprofit social enterprise.
 In some respects, since we are a relatively new company and one explicitly founded on what was at the time, innovative corporate responsibility principles, we did not have to invest resources in rectifying a legacy of exploitative corporate behavior.
 The purpose of the Omanhene endeavor from inception was to engage in a form of strategic corporate jiu-jitsu and provide a means for a country long reliant on commodity goods to move up the value chain and have a meaningful stake in building a lifestyle brand -- a brand closely linked to Ghana, Omanhene's "home place".
 Omanhene employs a social enterprise innovation model to gain the leverage necessary to fulfill its jiu-jitsu strategy and is recognized for having accomplished three "firsts" in the marketplace: